-The first assessment for the Signatories to version 3.0 of this CoC takes place within 12 months after this enforcement program has been accepted formally as part of the CoC.
+The first assessment for the Signatories to version 3.0 (valid per 1-1-2013) of this CoC takes place within 12 months after this enforcement program has been accepted formally as part of the CoC.

 This CoC can only fulfill its purpose effectively if it is enforced strongly among all Signatories and adequate remedies are taken in case of structural non-compliance.
 All Signatories are committed to find ways of implementation and enforcement that are effective, transparent and will lead to structural harmonization and securing of the quality level of Notified Bodies.